How to use Zepbound 101

 How to store Zepbound

-- Store the pen in its original carton to protect it from light.
+- Store Zepbound in the original carton to protect it from light.

-- The pen has glass parts.
+- The Zepbound pen has glass parts.
 Handle it carefully.
-If you drop it on a hard surface, discard it and use a new pen.
+If you drop the pen on a hard surface, do not use it.
+Use a new pen for your injection.

-- Keep your Zepbound pen and all medicines out of the reach of children.
+- Keep Zepbound pens, vials, syringes, needles, and all medicines out of the reach of children.

 Safe sharps containers: